Haugaard-DK/Functional-Programming-Questions/5PatternMatching.md

     A tuple can be destructured as early as in the parameters of a function

     ```elm
-    -- Destructuring of a tuple --
+    -- Simple Destructuring of a tuple --
     vectorToString : Vector -> String
     vectorToString (x, y) =
     "(" ++ String.fromFloat x ++ "," ++ String.fromFloat y ++ ")"